yizhong1998/Homework1/README.md

 It is important that you **do not push or publish any of your code before the assignment is due**.
 If you finish early, simply email the TA or the Instructor and we'll be happy to grade it for you as soon as we are able.

+As long as you keep the repo private, you are welcome to commit & push to your own GitHub account as much as you wish!
+Doing so is probably a good practice that will keep a backup of your work, and will allow you to easily work from different computers & locations.

 # Instructions

 ## 0. Clone or Download the repo and set up your project.